Changjae-LE/web/README.md

 - Add environment variables directly in Render
 - Configure MongoDB Atlas security (add allowed IP addresses)
 - The free plan allows up to 750 hours of usage per month

+## Developer

+- pip freeze
+- Flask Blueprint: A way to structure a Flask application into feature-based modules by grouping related endpoints.